Career Development Timeline

 Assessment

-Assessment provides opportunity to discover and reflect upon self-knowledge and make connections to career trajectories that are meaningful to you
+Assessment provides opportunity to discover and reflect upon self-knowledge and make connections to career trajectories that are meaningful to you.

-- Take assessments to reveal interests, values, and skills, and to initiate the individual development plan (IDP) process:
+- Take assessments to reveal interests, values and skills and to initiate the individual development plan (IDP) process:

 - Center for Teaching Excellence IDP